January transfer window thrown into chaos by confusion over Fifa agent rules

 On the other side, however, there is a feeling that agents “made their own bed” on this since they challenged the reforms and this was an inevitable outcome.
 “They should be celebrating,” was one quip.

-Involved figures have nevertheless been describing it as "a huge hurdle ahead of January business".
+Involved figures have nevertheless been describing it as “a huge hurdle ahead of January business”.
+The FA said they were considering the impact of the situation and a spokesperson stated: “Today we were made aware that Fifa has suspended certain global regulations for agents, which were recently introduced.
+We are considering the impact of this development and will issue an update regarding the FA Football Agent Regulations [FFAR] as soon as possible”

-The circular states: "This Injunction is inconsistent with previous judicial decisions in other European countries, the CAS award as well as previous decisions in Germany, including from appeals courts.
-Fifa has therefore initiated appeal proceedings against the Injunction and an appeal decision is expected in the first semester of 2024.
+The circular sent round by Fifa states: “This injunction is inconsistent with previous judicial decisions in other European countries, the CAS award as well as previous decisions in Germany, including from appeals courts.
+Fifa has therefore initiated appeal proceedings against the injunction and an appeal decision is expected in the first semester of 2024.

 “In this light, we recommend all the member associations to temporarily suspend the equivalent provisions from their national football agent regulations, unless they conflict with mandatory provisions of the law applicable in their territory."